garrandall/popular-music-data/tracks/crying-in-the-chapel-elvis-presley-with-the-jordanaires.md

 We gather in the chapel
 Just to sing and praise the Lord

-Ev'ry sinner looks for something
+Every sinner looks for something
 That will put his heart at ease
 There is only one true answer
 He must get down on his knees